matchboxdesigngroup/.github/.github/pull_request_template.md

 - [ ] All automated tests have passed.
 - [ ] The code is written (or documented) in a way that is easy to understand.
-- [ ] The code is free of obvious errors.
-- [ ] The code is free of obvious duplication.
+- [ ] The code is free of obvious errors and duplication.
 - [ ] The code follows our coding standards.
 - [ ] The code is sanitized or escaped appropriately for any SQL or XSS injection possibilities.